mmccoyd/zmk-config/README.md

 This is the [ZMK](https://zmk.dev/docs) firmware for the [Hillside](https://github.com/mmccoyd/hillside) family of split ergonomic keyboards.

-It contains keymap definition files for two boards in [./config](./config):
+It contains keymap definition files for three boards in [./config](./config):

  - Hillside 52 with 3x6+3+5 keys
  - Hillside 48 with 3x6+1+5 keys
+ - Hillside 46 with 3x6+5 keys

 Pushing changes will build both keyboards.
 Comment out one of the keyboards in [./build.yaml](./build.yaml) if you need only one.